Everything you need to know

 Hip replacement traditional anterior approach

-• Limited abduction (separating legs at wide angle) for 6 months.
+• Limited abduction (separating legs at a wide angle) for 6 months.

 • Limited external rotation (turning thighs out) for 6 months.